How I give CONSTRUCTIVE criticism to Artists

 We've all been there.

-And I'm 100% sure you all have stories like this or might even be one of these people who just don't know what to say or how to give CONSTRUCTIVE feedback to artists, so today I've decided to lay down what I believe is good constructive criticism techniques.
-That way we can all play nicely and improve our skills as creatives without being ripped to shreds.
-Woohoo.
+And I'm 100% sure you all have stories like this or might even be one of these people who just don't know what to say or how to give CONSTRUCTIVE feedback to artists, so today I've decided to lay down what I believe are good constructive criticism techniques.

 I LOVE constructive criticism.